 And this is a direct line to tapping lucid dreams.

 Permanently improving your self awareness doesn't happen overnight.
 But it's a fast learning curve.
 A beginner's progress could well be exponential.

 So pay attention to your surroundings.
 Study them in detail.
 And most importantly, question their nature.

 Have fun with visualizations and tricks of the mind.
 You're aiming to short circuit your brain and edit programming that has been in place for decades...

 As this is a very popular lucid dreaming technique, I get a lot of questions about how to do reality checks and why they don't always work.
 I've summarized the most common questions and answers below:

-Set up triggers that remind you to perform a reality check, such as: a note on your computer screen, telephone, bathroom tap, schoolbooks, or even write an L for lucid on that back of your hand.
+Set up triggers that remind you to perform a reality check, such as: a note on your computer screen, telephone, bathroom tap, schoolbooks, or even write an L for lucid on the back of your hand.